SE-TINF22B6/CookHub/Project_Doc/Test_Report.md

 Our focus on unit, integration, and end-to-end testing has been crucial in maintaining the reliability and quality of CookHub.
 Unit tests, powered by Jest and xUnit.net, have allowed us to ensure that individual code modules function correctly in isolation.
 Integration tests have verified the harmonious interaction between different system components, while end-to-end tests conducted via Selenium have simulated real user interactions to identify potential issues from a user’s perspective.

 Despite some hurdles, such as frontend layout changes affecting end-to-end tests and race conditions causing occasional test failures, our structured approach has minimized the risk of significant defects reaching the production environment.
 These tests have been instrumental in swiftly identifying problem areas, significantly enhancing our quality assurance processes.

-Moving forward, our goal is to refine and expand our testing procedures to further improve stability and scalability.
-By continuing to leverage automated tools and focusing on critical functionalities, we aim to uphold and enhance the high standards of quality for CookHub.
-This adaptive approach ensures that we remain responsive to evolving project needs, ultimately delivering a reliable and user-friendly product.